nuxt/nuxt.com/content/2.integrations/flightcontrol.md

 1. Create a Flightcontrol project from the Dashboard.
 Select a repository for the source.
 2. Select the `GUI` config type.
 3. Select the Nuxt preset.
-This preset will also work for any Nitro-based applications.
 4. Select your preferred AWS server size.
 5. Submit the new project form.